Call us 503-258-4200

 Youth in this program have been able to play varsity sports, attend community college and college.
 Many youth who graduate from the program continue to attend school or work here in the Portland Metro Area.
 Other youth enroll in a program that works with Portland Youth Builders to incorporate Trade school with a GED Program.

-For more detailed information please refer to ORR’s website.
+For more detailed information please view the Office of Refugee Resettlement’s website.

 Last year